Over on Twitter the low oxygen level up yon munros has clearly got to Muriel Gray.

 - The comments on Muriel's tweet, and the significant follow up blog by Paul Kavanagh, have now become a political football with #SNPbad and rabid nationalism attributes being flung about in relation to the well intentioned actions to reverse the decline in the language due to the linguistic colonialism of English.
 This is all the more disappointing as it was George Younger, aye him, Thatcher's Secretary of State for Scotland, that was at the forefront of pushing Gaelic to the forefront as he had a deep affinity to, and what I like described as, the Gaelic Community.
 (Jen Topping was deceptively close with her assertion that it was The Iron Lady herself that was the promoter of Gaelic back in the early eighties).
 Language has no direct political hue.

-- My forebears on three sides were Gaelic speakers (from Rothes, Strathdon and Scalpay, Harris), the MiL is a native speaker and I have a significant past supporting what I liked to jokingly call the Gaelic mafia.
+- My forebears on three sides were undoubtedly Gaelic speakers (from Rothes, Strathdon and Scalpay, Harris), the late MiL was a downtrodden native speaker and I have a significant past supporting what I liked to jokingly call the Gaelic mafia.
 My view was simply that the language, and the cultural strings attached, were being trampled on by the Beurla stampede and some significant positive discrimination was needed.

 BTW - Trident renewal is an anachronistic and abhorrent aberration.